Woman arrested for stabbing boyfriend for wetting the bed in Louisiana - NewsBreak

 Woman arrested for stabbing boyfriend for wetting the bed in Louisiana

-East Baton Rouge Parish Sheriff’s Office deputies were called to a hospital Saturday to investigate a report of a stabbing, according to WAFB.
+East Baton Rouge Parish Sheriff’s Office deputies were called out to a hospital Saturday to investigate a stabbing, according to WAFB.

 According to arrest documents obtained by WAFB, Briana Lacost, 25, and her boyfriend had gone out drinking.
-When they returned home on Meadowview Avenue, it was about 3:30 a.m.
+When they got back home on Meadowview Avenue, it was about 3:30 a.m.

-The victim told investigators that he was sleeping when Lacost woke him up.
+The victim reportedly told investigators that he was sleeping when Lacost woke him up.
 According to WAFB, Lacost allegedly began hitting the victim for wetting the bed.
-He tried to get her to stop but said she continued to hit him.
+He tried to get her to stop but she allegedly continued to hit him.

-According to arrest documents obtained by WVLA, Lacost allegedly charged the victim with a knife and stabbed him.
+According to arrest documents obtained by WVLA, Lacost allegedly charged at the victim with a knife and stabbed him in the torso.

-East Baton Rouge Parish Sheriff’s Office said that Lacost told them that she and her boyfriend got home late and when she found out that the victim wet the bed, she got upset, according to WVLA.
-She then said she got the victim out of bed and hit him.
-She also said that the victim had choked her.
+East Baton Rouge Parish Sheriff’s Office said that Lacost allegedly told them that they both got home late and when she found out that the victim wet the bed, she got upset, according to WVLA.
+She then said she allegedly got the victim out of the bed and hit him.
+She also said that the victim had reportedly choked her.

 Lacost allegedly admitted to stabbing the victim under the arm when he seemed to try to leave, according to WVLA.